TubaAdrienn/SZFM_2020_2_Softies/system_design.md

 		* One for rules page

 ## Test Design
+The reason we need test design is noone can write perfect programs, so we need to test for the bugs and correct it.
+There are several ways we can test a program:

+* Black-box(Tests are based on specification)
+* White-box(Tests are based on source code)
+* Grey-box(Test are based on part of the source code)

 ## Installation Design
 Easy to install this application and use it.
 But child need parents/teachers help for installation.